Confluence of an extension of Combinatory Logic by Boolean constants

-Now we provide some explanations on how the terms will be labelled.
-For this purpose we analyze why the second part fails when we take $\Sc(q \eqvred_\CLC F)$ to be the set of all reductions starting from~$q$.
-We indicate how to introduce the labelled variants so as to make the second part go through while still retaining the feasibility of showing the first part.
-This analysis is informal and a bit vague.
-It is intended to convey the motivations behind the definition of the system~$\CLC_s$ in the next section.
+Now we provide some explanations on how the terms will be labeled.
+For this purpose we analyze why the second part fails when we take $\Sc(q =_{\sCLCz} F)$ to be the set of all reductions starting from~$q$.
+We indicate how to introduce the labeled variants so as to make the second part go through while still retaining the feasibility of showing the first part.